fredrik-j-lindberg/discord-social-bot/README.md

 - **Event reminders**

-  If your event has a `channelId="<idhere>"` as well as `shouldRemind=true` in its description, a reminder will be sent before the event ~24 hours before pinging the ones set as interested
+  If your event has a `channelId="<idhere>"` as well as `shouldRemind="true"` in its description, a reminder for the event will be sent ~24 hours before, pinging the ones set as interested

 ## Getting Started